bhattacharjee/mtu-nlp-assignment/assignment2/notebooks/submit/README.txt

 CSV after evaluation on test set: augmentation/submission.csv

-Jupyter notebook that includes the output from the run augmentation/MTU_NLP_Assignment_2_Question_Answering_augmented_wip.ipynb
+Jupyter notebook that includes the output from the run (after augmentation and tokenization) augmentation/MTU_NLP_Assignment_2_Question_Answering_augmented_wip.ipynb

+Jupyter notebook used to perform back-translation and random deletion and swap for augmentation augmentation/Augmentation_wip.ipynb

+Jupyter notebook used to tokenize the augmented data (it had to be done separately to avoid Colab timeouts) augmentation/Augmentation_preprocess_temp.ipynb